polarfire-soc/polarfire-soc-documentation/how-to/booting-from-qspi.md

 | Winbond       | W25N01GV | NAND | 1Gb (128MB)   |
 | Micron*       | MT25QL256| NOR | 256Mb (32MB)   |

-*Micron QSPI is only supported in the Meta PolarFire SoC Yocto BSP and Microchip Buildroot External.
+*Micron QSPI is only supported in the Polarfire SoC Yocto BSP and Microchip Buildroot External.

 Depending on the PolarFire SoC board being used the QSPI I/Os may be routed via the FPGA fabric to a Raspberry Pi interface, in this case an adapter daughter board may be required to connect a QSPI flash.
 See the individual sections below for more information.